emacsmirror/repo-grep/README.md

 3. Press `F12` to search the current repo.
 Or `Ctrl + F12` to search across all sibling repos.
 Edit the suggested term or press `Enter` to accept it.
 Results appear in a clickable `*grep*` buffer.

+If you find repo-grep helpful, a ⭐ helps others discover it too.